 Even without a party, a birthday can be a special, memorable day…it’s the little details that make a difference.

 We make a big deal about birthdays around here.
-Of course, I love planning big birthday bashes, but those are very often not on the actual birthday, but rather on a convenient day near the birthday (i.e. one of my kids was born 3 days before Pesach).
+Of course, I love planning big bashes, but those are very often not on the actual birthday, but rather on a convenient day near it (i.e. one of my kids was born 3 days before Pesach).
 But on the “day of,” I love to create little moments that make the hero of the day feel special.

 A rousing rendition of “Happy Birthday” takes the place of the usual “time to get up or you’ll miss the bus” wake up call.
 Cupcakes for breakfast are known to sometimes happen.
 And an extra treat finds its way into the backpack to be discovered at school.

 My kids love going to restaurants so the birthday boy/girl gets to decide where we should go for dinner.
 (It’s almost always the same place.)
 And there must be a dessert with sparklers and the staff singing.
-No birthday dinner is complete without that embarrassing attention!
+It wouldn’t be complete without that embarrassing attention!

 Some other little things we’ve done over the years: